Step 7: Elements

 Below are the Elements that we recommend adding to your website first.

-By default, we enable two components in your Fundraise Up account: Reminder and Social Proof.
-Both Reminder and Social Proof are Overlay-style components, which means that they are displayed at the highest visual layer (z-index) of your website.
+By default, we enable two Elements in your Fundraise Up account: the Reminder and Social Proof.
+Both Reminder and Social Proof are overlay-style Elements, which means that they are displayed at the highest visual layer (z-index) of your website.

-The other components we strongly recommend activating on your website are Sticky Button and Popup.
+The other components we strongly recommend activating on your website are the Sticky Button and the Popup.

-For example, Donate Link components generate trackable URLs that can be included in email campaigns, social media posts, or digital ads.
-Similarly, the QR Code component can be used to generate a QR code as an image file.
+For example, Donate Links generate trackable URLs that can be included in email campaigns, social media posts, or digital ads.
+Similarly, the QR Code Element can be used to generate a QR code as an image file.
 The image can then be incorporated into digital and print media.
-When scanned, the QR code will direct donors to a checkout on your website.
+When scanned, the QR code will direct supporters to a Checkout modal on your website, or a Campaign Page.

 1https://donate.ropsi.org/-/XWZBZUBB